Destiny 2: Beyond Light

 In addition to the expansion, some of the less played locations and activities from the first three years of Destiny 2 were cycled out of the game into what Bungie calls the Destiny Content Vault (DCV), which also includes all areas from the original Destiny.
 This was done to cut down on the install size of the game, but Bungie plans to cycle areas in and out of the DCV, updating older destinations to fit the current state of the game.
 Earth's Cosmodrome from the original game returned alongside Beyond Light.
 This location mainly serves as the introductory and tutorial destination for first-time players of the New Light free-to-play base game with a full questline, but it has also been utilized for seasonal content.
 The original game's "Vault of Glass" raid also returned during Season 14, updated with Destiny 2 mechanics.

-Beyond Light had four seasonal content offerings for Year 4 of the game: Season of the Hunt, which was available alongside Beyond Light, Season of the Chosen in February 2021, Season of the Splicer in May 2021, and Season of the Lost in August 2021, which was the longest season for Destiny 2, lasting six months due to the delay of the next expansion, The Witch Queen, to February 2022.
+Beyond Light had four seasonal content offerings for Year 4 of the game: Season of the Hunt, which was available alongside Beyond Light, Season of the Chosen in February 2021, Season of the Splicer in May 2021, and Season of the Lost in August 2021, which lasted over six months (26 weeks) due to the delay of the next expansion, The Witch Queen, to February 2022.
 Due to the lengthened time, the Bungie 30th Anniversary Pack was released in December 2021, which added a new dungeon, a six-player activity, and gear inspired by Bungie's previous games as a celebration of the developer's 30th anniversary.
 With the release of The Witch Queen, this seasonal content was removed from the game with the exception of the Battlegrounds activity from Season of the Chosen and the content of the Bungie 30th Anniversary Pack; the Battlegrounds activity was merged under the Vanguard Operations playlist.